callmephilip/callmephilip.github.io/content/posts/be-careful-with-your-html-ids-especially-in-htmx.md

 ---
-title = 'Be Careful With Your HTML element IDs, especially in HTMX' date = 2024-11-11T09:58:49Z draft = false
+title: "Be Careful With Your HTML element IDs, especially in HTMX"
+date: 2024-11-11T09:58:49Z
+draft: false
 ---

 I once came across a Reddit thread where people were sharing embarrassing facts about themselves.
 My favorite was a guy who misheard the saying ["Knowledge is power" - Francis Bacon](https://www.monticello.org/research-education/thomas-jefferson-encyclopedia/knowledge-power-quotation/) as "Knowledge is power, France is bacon".
 For years, he thought that this was the way the saying went.